AckerlyXu/heima/articles/virtual-machines/virtual-machines-linux-azure-dns.md

 If forwarding queries to Azure doesn't suit your needs, you need to provide your own DNS solution.
 Your DNS solution needs to:

-* Provide appropriate hostname resolution, for example via [DDNS](/documentation/articles/virtual-networks-name-resolution-ddns/).
+* Provide appropriate hostname resolution, for example via [DDNS](../virtual-network/virtual-networks-name-resolution-ddns.md).
 Note, if using DDNS you may need to disable DNS record scavenging as Azure's DHCP leases are very long and scavenging may remove DNS records prematurely.
 * Provide appropriate recursive resolution to allow resolution of external domain names.
 * Be accessible (TCP and UDP on port 53) from the clients it serves and be able to access the internet.
 * Be secured against access from the internet, to mitigate threats posed by external agents.

-> [AZURE.NOTE]
+> [!NOTE]
-> For best performance, when using Azure VMs as DNS servers, IPv6 should be disabled and an [Instance-Level Public IP](/documentation/articles/virtual-networks-instance-level-public-ip/) should be assigned to each DNS server VM.
+> For best performance, when using Azure VMs as DNS servers, IPv6 should be disabled and an [Instance-Level Public IP](../virtual-network/virtual-networks-instance-level-public-ip.md) should be assigned to each DNS server VM.
 >
 >